How to make easy Vols au vent Cases

-Vol au Vent, plural Vols au Vent (meaning flight in the wind, probably because the puff pastry is very light and airy) is a baked shell of puff pastry, filled as with either chicken, game, or fish or seafood, such as prawns, in a cream sauce.
+Vol au Vent, plural Vols au Vent (meaning flight in the wind, probably because the puff pastry is very light and airy) are baked cases of puff pastry, filled as with either chicken, game, or fish or seafood, such as prawns, in a cream sauce.

 I spotted these Vols au vent at my friend Dharm’s site, shortly after Christmas.
 I had heard of vols au vent but never made them myself and thought they were something difficult to make.